pvasek/kudu-wiki/Custom-Deployment-Script.md

     npm install azure-cli -g

 c.
+Switch azure console to _asm_ mode

+    azure config mode asm

+d.
 Go to the root of your repository (from which you deploy your site).

-d.
+e.
 Run the custom deployment script generator command:

     azure site deploymentscript [options]